 - Arrange a trust fund for plan assets

-- Establish a record keeping system
+- Develop a record keeping system

-- Provide plan information to participant
+- Provide plan information to eligible employees

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to provide investment insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to optimally position employees' savings for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to provide investment insight, as well as work within investment principles such as diversification, risk tolerance, and rebalancing to best position employees' savings for further growth.

-If you own a small business in St. Louis, MO, you want to focus on what you do best and what you're passionate about – not being distracted by administrative tasks you may not have the time, knowledge, or interest to manage.
+If you own a small business in St. Louis, MO, you want to spend your energy on what you do best and what you're passionate about – not being distracted by administrative tasks you may not have the time, knowledge, or interest to manage.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small St. Louis, MO business today, call Correct Capital at 314-930-401(k) or contact us online.